Engagements with Pope Francis’s Ecological Theology

 - Liam de los Reyes, Mount Angel Seminary, “‘Sacred Rights’ and Integral Ecology: Land, Labor, and Lodging and the Economy of Exclusion”

-- Andrew Sutherland, Baylor University, “Pope Francis, Integral Development, and the Financialization of Daily Life”
+- Andrew Sutherland, Pepperdine University, “Pope Francis, Integral Development, and the Financialization of Daily Life”